 Goldfarb School of Nursing at Barnes-Jewish College, in partnership with the Division of Rheumatology at Washington University School of Medicine in St. Louis, received an Educating Nurses in Rheumatology with Certificate Initiative grant through Pfizer’s Independent Grants for Learning and Change program.
-Goldfarb will use the $160,000 to support student tuition for two years.
+Goldfarb received a $160,000 grant that will be used to support student tuition for two years.

 “This is an excellent program for students who wish to expand their education and add an enhanced rheumatologic specialty experience.”
 Said Lisa Burnitt, DNP, RN, ANP-BC, Goldfarb assistant professor and director of the adult-gerontology primary care nurse practitioner program.